redhat-openshift-builds/strategy-catalog/clusterBuildStrategy/buildpacks/README.md

 ```

 ## Usage
-This Build uses buildpacks strategy to build an image , and pushes the built image to OpenShift's internal registry (`output.image`).
+This example uses the buildpacks strategy to build an image, and pushes the built image to OpenShift's internal registry (`output.image`).
+The following example assumes the OpenShift internal registry is enabled and the `BuildRun` executes in the `buildpacks-example` namespace:

 ```yaml
 apiVersion: shipwright.io/v1beta1